dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 private instance field.

-A private named parameter *looks weird* since privacy makes little sense for an argument name and makes even less since for the local parameter variable.
+A private named parameter *looks weird* since privacy makes little sense for an argument name and makes even less sense for the local parameter variable.
 (We already have a lint that warns on using `_` for local variable names since it accomplishes nothing.)